kjkuan/bait/README.md

 What is it?
 =============
-Bait is a small test framework in Bash.
+Bait(Bash Automated Integration Test) is a small test framework in Bash.

-It produces TAP style test outputs, and unlike most of the test tools in Bash, it doesn't require you to run every test in its own subprocess.
+It produces [TAP](http://testanything.org) style test outputs, and unlike most of the test tools in Bash, it doesn't require you to run every test in its own subprocess.

-I'm not sure what it might be good for yet, but I had fun implementing it and like how it has turned out so far.
-I hope it might be useful to you.

 Suggestions, bug reports, or pull requests are most welcomed!

-> *NOTE*: This is still a work in progress..., and it's not recommended for production use!
-          In particular, by default(can be turned off with `-P`), Bait preprocesses the test file, so there are some conventions(undocumented) on how you must format your `Case` and `assert` blocks, and Bait may not get everything preprocessed correctly yet!

 What does it look like?